We will enforce the requirement for rooming house operators to be licensed.

-You can report suspected unlicensed operators via our Report your rooming house concerns page.
+You can report suspected unlicensed operators via Report your rooming house concerns.

 Penalties for unlicensed operating

-The value of a penalty unit is $158.57 for financial year 2017-18.
+The value of a penalty unit is $192.31 for financial year 2023-24.
 This amount will change at the start of each financial year.
-For more information, visit the Indexation of fees and penalties page on the Department of Treasury and Finance website.
+For more information, visit Indexation of fees and penalties - Department of Treasury and Finance.